BeiiiY/MM-MoralBench/README.md

 ]
 ```

-where `id` refers to the data id in M³oralBench, `image` refers to the image path, `instruction` refers to the instruction, `type` refers to the moral task type, `gt_choice` refers to the ground truth answer, `Foundation` refers to the moral foundation type.
+where `id` refers to the data id in MM-MoralBench, `image` refers to the image path, `instruction` refers to the instruction, `type` refers to the moral task type, `gt_choice` refers to the ground truth answer, `Foundation` refers to the moral foundation type.

 #### Leaderboard